Dynamics of Schwarz reflections: the mating phenomena: An example of mating in the circle-and-cardioid family

 Moreover, there is only one conformal structure on $X$ compatible with the standard structure on $X\setminus H^{-1}(\Gamma_{a_0})$.
-Indeed, another structure would result in a non-conformal homeomorphism $\hat \C \rightarrow \hat\C$ which is conformal outside $\Gamma_{a_0}$, contradicting the conformal removability of $\Gamma_{a_0}$ (see Theorem~\ref{tiling_set_John_1}).

-In this sense, $F_{a_0}$ is the unique conformal mating of the map $\rho$ arising from the ideal triangle group and the anti-polynomial $\overline{z}^2-1$.
+Indeed, another structure would result in a non-conformal homeomorphism from $\widehat \C$ to itself which is conformal outside $\Gamma_{a_0}$, contradicting the conformal removability of $\Gamma_{a_0}$ (see Theorem~\ref{tiling_set_John_1}).
+In this sense, the map $F_{a_0}$ is the unique conformal mating of the map $\rho$ arising from the ideal triangle group and the Basilica anti-polynomial $\overline{z}^2-1$.